Nick Amaro: Character within SVU

 Amaro is arrested for assaulting pedophile Simon Wilkes (Joshua Malina), while off duty.
 He is then charged by the district attorney and placed on leave.
 The charges are subsequently dropped, but he is demoted and reassigned to the 116th Precinct in Queens as a patrol officer.
 At Benson's request, he is reinstated to SVU after his by-the-book handling of the arrest of Hollywood starlet Tensley Evans (Stevie Lynn Jones) for drunk and disorderly conduct, which indirectly helps the SVU team in their investigation of her rapist Adam Brubeck (Brian d'Arcy James).

 In the Season 16 finale, Amaro plans to take the sergeant's exam and move up the ranks.
-However, Benson tells him that, because of his history of misconduct accusations, the NYPD will never promote him no matter how well he does; angered, Amaro throws his study materials in the garbage but he eventually got over it.
+However, Benson tells him that, because of his history of misconduct accusations, the NYPD will never promote him no matter how well he does; angered, Amaro throws his study materials in the garbage but he eventually gets over it.
 Shortly thereafter, Amaro is involved in a courtroom shootout with Johnny Drake (Charles Halford), a brutal sex trafficker and pimp.
 Amaro shoots Drake dead, while Drake shoots Amaro in the liver and knee.

 Amaro survives the shootout and is seen in crutches at the end of the episode, requiring three months of physical therapy.
 He reveals to Benson that he intends to retire from the NYPD because of his inability to move up the ranks, in addition to his injuries.
 He plans to move to California, since Maria is now in Los Angeles with Zara, and Cynthia is planning to move to San Diego with Gil.
 Before Amaro leaves, Benson remarks on how much her life has changed over the years of working with him and they make a promise to each other to stay friends forever.

 At the beginning of Season 17, Rollins mentions that Amaro is now living in Los Angeles, undergoing physical therapy for his injuries, and angling for a position with the United States Park Police.
-In the 500th episode, which aired during the 23rd season, Amaro is now working for a company that specializes in analyzing cold-case DNA with new technologies, which bring him back to Manhattan in order to clear a man who was wrongfully convicted in a 1996 case which involved the sexual assault and fatal strangulation of a teenage girl.
+In the 500th episode, which aired during the 23rd season, Amaro is now a Genetics and Forensic Science graduate degree holder working for a company that specializes in analyzing cold-case DNA with new technologies, which bring him back to Manhattan in order to clear a man who was wrongfully convicted in a 1996 case which involved the sexual assault and fatal strangulation of a teenage girl.